An exploration of generic types and their many uses in TypeScript

 Let's think about what we'd need for this to work:

-to know what type is stored inside of each Box
+Box to know the exact type of thing it's storinggetThingFromBox to know what type is stored inside of each Box it

 receives, and to return that typeOkay, it's time to say it: we need generic types!